trangdata/tpot-fss-ms/manuscript.md

 Further, the RGL4 gene, a Ral guanine nucleotide dissociation stimulator, was found to have a rare protein disruptive variant in at least one suicide patient among 60 other mutations [@cuk31K3D].
 The lack of previously found association of these genes with the phenotype is likely because MDD is a complex disorder of heterogeneous etiology [@sd1g3RjP].
 Hence, the clinical diagnosis is the accumulative result of coordinated variation of many genes in the module, especially ones with high importance scores.
-Future studies to refine and characterize genes in DGM-13 as well as DGM-5 may deploy expression quantitative trait loci (QTL) or interaction QTL analysis to discover disease-associated variants [@1T5OumxC].
+Future studies to refine and characterize genes in DGM-13 as well as DGM-5 may deploy expression quantitative trait loci (e-QTL) or interaction QTL analysis to discover disease-associated variants [@1T5OumxC].

 Complexity-interpretability trade-off is an important topic to discuss in the context of AutoML.
 While arbitrarily-shaped pipelines may yield predictions competitive to human-level performance, these pipelines are often too complex to be interpretable.